OathPros/COMP3/source/containers.rst

 Containers
 ==========

-Containers are the main building blocks of any UI, and provide both the spaces in which controls and content are presented, as well as structure fot apps as a whole.
+Containers are the main building blocks of any UI, and provide both the spaces in which controls and content are presented, as well as structure for apps as a whole.

 Section Contents
 ----------------